Hitmetrix - User behavior analytics & recording

 • An IP address is another identifier.
 It includes your location data and other information like your internet service provider.

 • And third – the hardest to combat – is your browser’s fingerprint.
 It combines dozens of software and hardware parameters.
-Various fingerprinting methods allow web owners to catch scrapers by identifiers like the user agent you send with the request.
+Various fingerprinting methods allow web owners to catch scrapers using identifiers like the user agent you send with the request.

 Web Scraping Best Practices